Skip to content

 services

-services configures the built-in external services Kimi Code CLI calls.
-Only the two fixed keys moonshot_search (web search) and moonshot_fetch (web fetch) are recognized; other keys are ignored.
+services configures two built-in services: web search (moonshot_search) and web fetch (moonshot_fetch).
+Only these two fixed keys are recognized; other keys are ignored.
 Both entries share the same fields:

 FieldTypeRequiredDescription